oliverjam/intro-react-workshop/02-component-proponent/README.md

 const Title = props => <h1>Hello world!</h1>;
 ```

+#### Note:

+React components should act like pure functions with respect to their props.
+Don't try to change the props from within the component.
+Props should only get updated by a component higher up the tree passing new props in (which is equivalent to calling the component function again with new arguments).

 ### Rendering components

 So how do we render them?
 Elements can represent either HTML elements or user-defined components.
 Unlike our naive `createElement` function from part 1, `React.createElement` can take more than an HTML tag name as the first argument.
 It can also take a React component as a variable.
 For example, if we have created the `Title` component from above: